-Tevatron is a superconducting proton-antiproton collider ring in which beams of the two species collide at the center of mass energy of $2 \times 0.98$ TeV at two experiments.
-Each beam consists of 36 bunches grouped in 3 trains of 12 with 396 ns bunch spacing and 2.6 $\mu$s abort gaps between the trains.
-The beams share a common vacuum chamber with both beams moving along helical trajectories formed by electrostatic separators.
-Before the high energy physics collisions have been initiated, the proton and antiproton beams can be moved longitudinally with respect to each other, which is referred to as cogging.
-This configuration allows for 72 interactions per bunch each turn with the total number of collision points in the ring equal to 138.
-The total number of collision points is determined by the symmetry of bunch filling pattern.
+The Tevatron was a superconducting proton-antiproton collider ring in which beams of the two species collided at the center of mass energy of $2 \times 0.98$ TeV at two experiments.
+Each beam consisted of 36 bunches grouped in 3 trains of 12 with 396 ns bunch spacing and 2.6 $\mu$s abort gaps between the trains.
+The beams shared a common vacuum chamber with both beams moving along helical trajectories formed by electrostatic separators.
+Before the high energy physics collisions have been initiated, the proton and antiproton beams could be moved longitudinally with respect to each other, which is referred to as cogging.
+This configuration allowed for 72 interactions per bunch each turn with the total number of collision points in the ring equal to 138.
+The total number of collision points was determined by the symmetry of bunch filling pattern.

-At the peak performance Tevatron operates with $N_p = 2.8 \cdot 10^{11}$ protons and $N_a = 0.9 \cdot 10^{11}$ antiprotons per bunch.
-The normalized transverse 95\% beam emittances are $\varepsilon _p = 18 \cdot 10^{-6}$m for protons and $\varepsilon _a = 7 \cdot 10^{-6}$m for antiprotons.
-Proton and antiproton bunch length at the beginning of a high energy physics (HEP) store is 52 cm and 48 cm, respectively.
-Parameters of the beams are mostly determined by the upstream machines.
+At the peak performance Tevatron operated with approximately $N_p = 2.8 \cdot 10^{11}$ protons and $N_a = 0.9 \cdot 10^{11}$ antiprotons per bunch at the beginning of a store.
+The normalized transverse 95\% beam emittances were $\varepsilon _p = 18 \cdot 10^{-6}$m for protons and $\varepsilon _a = 7 \cdot 10^{-6}$m for antiprotons.
+The rms length of proton and antiproton bunches at the beginning of a high energy physics (HEP) store was 52 cm and 48 cm, respectively.
+Parameters of the beams were mostly determined by the upstream machines.